The-Marcy-Lab-School/se-unit-4/lesson-6-oo-design/practice/README.md

 ## Design Challenge

 Design an Amazon Store using Object Oriented JavaScript.
-What classes can you create? and HOw are they related?
+What classes can you create? and How are they related?

 For example, you cound have a `User` class, an `Cart` class, and an `Item` class.